miguelhd/gear-case-finder/PROGRESS.md

 - Sample data generation functionality has been added for testing purposes
 - Detailed documentation has been created for database setup and import scripts
 - Fixed TypeScript array initialization error in admin/scrapers.tsx that was causing Vercel deployment failure
-- Resolved GraphQL API 405 error by properly implementing @apollo/server with @as-integrations/next
+- Resolved GraphQL API 405 error by properly implementing Apollo Server for Vercel's serverless environment
+- Implemented comprehensive logging and error handling for better debugging in production